-Draw a great looking Alligator with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Alligator with easy, step-by-step drawing instructions, and video tutorial.
+You can now easily create a beautiful Alligator drawing.

 "See you later, alligator; after 'while, crocodile."